1) Choosing a College

-For many students the decision comes down to a choice between a larger (and less expensive) state college and a smaller (more expensive) private Christian school.
-In some cases the financial aids from the Christian school might shrink the cost difference and the student is left with the question, “Which will be better for my career, and for my faith?”
+For many students the decision comes down to a choice between a larger (and less expensive) state college and a smaller (more expensive) private school.
+In some cases the financial aids from the private school might shrink the cost difference and the student is left with the question, “Which will be better for my career, and for my faith?”
 You may ask, as an InterVarsity staff member asked, "Does God Care What College You Attend?"

 “Homogeneity contributes to a more lenient attitude among Christian students,” author Edward Dutton stated, summarizing his study of Christian students in the Netherlands.
 Dutton contrasted his research with the work of Phillip E. Hammond and James Davison Hunter.
 “Their survey found that Christian students who attend Ivy League and other respected institutions tend to leave more fervently evangelical than when they began college,” he wrote.
 “Such universities tend to challenge students’ faith, prompting them to [activities which] preserve their sense of who they are.”

-InterVarsity believes that your first 72 hours on campus are the most important hours of your college career.The first choices you make in terms of friends, peer groups, and using your free time will heavily determine how you will navigate your college course.
-YTN offers a college prep seminar called SUCCEED, which is designed to help high school students and their parents prepare for those 72 hours by focusing on the social, spiritual, financial, academic, and time-management issues that you will face in college.
+Your first 72 hours on campus are the most important hours of your college career.The choices you make in terms of friends, peer groups, and using your free time will heavily determine how well you will navigate your college course.
+You and your parents may want to consider ahead of time how to prepare for those 72 hours by focusing on the social, spiritual, financial, academic, and time-management issues that you will face in college.
 Today, with the internet and social media, it’s easy to find other Christians when you’re new on campus or even before your arrival.
 Here are some additional resources.

 InterVarsity is on Many Campuses

 Part of the answer to the question of who you surround yourself with relates to the kind of Christian community available to college students.
-InterVarsity Christian Fellowship has almost 900 chapters on over 575 campuses.
-Those numbers include 108 chapters at the schools on the 2008 U.S. News and World Report list of the top 25 colleges but there are also chapters on community college campuses.
+InterVarsity Christian Fellowship has more than 1,000 chapters on more than 600 campuses.
+Those numbers include more than 100 chapters at the schools on the U.S. News and World Report list of the top 25 colleges but there are also chapters on community college campuses.
 Click on the map to access contact information for InterVarsity staff on campuses you may be considering.
 For another perspective on InterVarsity’s ministry on campus, check out this story by CBN News.

 InterVarsity chapters provide much more than fellowship.
-They give you opportunities to grow your faith and challenge you with ways to respond to God’s call to serve Him no matter what your chosen field.
+They give you opportunities to grow your faith and challenge you with ways to respond to God’s call to serve him no matter what your chosen field.
 They will also often help connect you with Christian faculty.
 No matter where you are studying, you can take advantage of such InterVarsity resources as InterVarsity Press and the triennial Urbana Student Missions Conference.